mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-figures.md

         1. Here we decorate our custom figure function with the `@capture("figure")` decorator.
         2. The custom figure function needs to have a `data_frame` argument and return a `Dash` component.
         3. Our decorated figure function `multiple_cards` now needs to be passed on to the `vm.Figure`.
+        4. We add a [`vm.Parameter`](parameters.md) to dynamically adjust the number of cards displayed.
+           The parameter targets the `n_rows` argument of the `multiple_cards` function, determining the number of rows taken from the data.

     === "css"
         ```css